ChiyuCC/sequence-breaking-ff6/README.md

 ### Raiding the Imperial Base

 -   Fly with Locke's party to the Imperial Base on the southern continent and land next to it
-    -   Move Kushu's party to the Imperial Base as well
+    -   Move Mog's or Kushu's party to the Imperial Base as well
 -   Enter the base as Locke and steal some tents from the Commandos
     -   These are quite expensive otherwise
 -   Morph crystal equipment from the ProtoArmors